tokamak-network/ton-staking-v2/docs/e2e-test-design.md

 1. Trigger RAT attention test
 2. Do NOT submit evidence
 3. Wait for evidence submission period to expire
+4. Call finalizeSlash()
-4. Verify bond is slashed (not restored)
+5. Verify bond is slashed (not restored)
-5. Verify challenger validity status updated if below minimum
+6. Verify validator removed from active set if below D_min
 ```

 **Code Outline**: